camunda/camunda-docs/docs/components/best-practices/modeling/choosing-the-dmn-hit-policy.md

-### Sum: Accepting a Customer Based on Soft Criteria
+### Sum: accepting a customer based on soft criteria

 Hit policy "collect" may be combined with operators such as *Sum (C+)*, leading to very different use cases.
 A very typical one is the requirement to evaluate a case based on manyfold factors influencing the overall result.